rsjakob/IQT-CPP/README.md

 All libraries from C are used in C++

-Resource handling is much improved
+Resource handling is much improved.

-Higher-level Concepts sucha s generic programming are now possible
+Higher-level Concepts such as generic programming are now possible.

-They also share all of the same short-comings
+They also share all of the same short-comings.

 User-defined C++ types are difficult to integrate with old C.